-At the commencement date of the lease, the Agency recognises right-of-use assets are measured at cost comprising of:
+At the commencement date of the lease, the Agency recognises right-of-use assets and a corresponding lease liability for most leases.
+The right-of-use assets are measured at cost comprising of:

-- the amount of the initial measurement of lease liability; - any lease payments made at or before the commencement date less any lease incentives received; - · any initial direct costs; and - restoration costs, including dismantling and removing the underlying asset.
+- the amount of the initial measurement of lease liability; - any lease payments made at or before the commencement date less any lease incentives received; - any initial direct costs, and - restoration costs, including dismantling and removing the underlying asset.